steilerDev/icloud-photos-sync/docs/src/get-started.md

               APPLE_ID_PWD: "<iCloud Password>"
               TZ: "Europe/Berlin"
               SCHEDULE: "* 2 * * *"
-              REMOTE_DELETE: true
               ENABLE_CRASH_REPORTING: true
             volumes:
               - <photos-dir>:/opt/icloud-photos-library
         ```

-        !!! warning "Password containing dollar sign '`$`'"
-            In case your password contains a dollar sign, this might be mis-handled by docker compose.
-You can use [`$$` (double-dollar sign) in order to escape it](https://stackoverflow.com/a/40621373/3763870).
-E.g. `pas$word` would become `pas$$word`.

         Get the latest image by running:

         ```
         docker compose pull
         ```

-        Alternatively the docker image tar archive is available for download from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be installed using `docker load --input <fileName>`

     === "docker run"